semmons98/semmons98.github.io/Programming.md

 ---
 # Programming

 As an astronomy student I have spent a fair amount of time programming for classes or for research, but I also often enjoy making silly programs.
 I primarily know and use Python, though I am certainly happy to learn other languages.
-This page includes project descriptions and the code for much of what I have written, both serious class or research projects, and fun personal projects.
+This page includes project descriptions and the code for much of what I have written, both serious projects for research or classes, and fun/silly personal projects.

 While I do not like AI for cheating on schoolwork/education or for doing art, it is sometimes useful for programming.
 That being said, I don't trust AI to do all coding for me, especially not the free models I have access to.
 I prefer to do as much of the programming as possible myself - it both helps keep me sharper and able to explain the code to others when needed.
 When I do use AI for coding beyond debugging (which it is *usually* pretty good at), I have it explain everything it does in detail so I can both double check its work, and learn myself so I won't need to use it as much in the future.
 On this page, anywhere I used AI for more the debugging will be listed in the project's description.